 If you’re planning to breastfeed, general nursing friendly clothing becomes more important later on – when you actually start leaving the house again – but you’ll definitely want to make sure you have some comfortable, breastfeeding friendly pajamas and basic tops (any button down works!) to get you through the first few weeks.

-I wore these nightgowns for basically two years straight.
+I wore these super breastfeeding friendly nightgowns for basically two years straight.
 They are so comfortable, and make breastfeeding in the middle of the night easy.

 15. Spend Time with Your Partner

 You guys, go spend time with your partner (as soon as you’re done reading this!).

 Your life is never going to be the same once baby arrives – in mostly good ways, but also in some not so great ways.

 I’ll be honest — one of the not so great things about having a baby is that it’s very easy for your relationship to go to the wayside.
 It’s easy (and feels justifiable) for your focus to shift about 90% towards baby, and 10% towards…everything else.

 And when you do have free time, lots of new parents are honestly just too exhausted to spend that time doing much other than sleeping, or catching up on the millions of things they’ve neglected.

 So, take at least one night before baby arrives, and go out and do some of your favorite things.
 Movies?
 Mini golf?
 Plan it out, and go do it.
 I have a bunch of ideas for fun, inexpensive date ideas in this post.